bigfix/developer.bigfix.com/site/reference/types/action.md

 # type: action

-The &amp;lt;action&amp;gt; objects are the keywords associated with properties available for inspection during the execution of BigFix Actions.
+The &lt;action&lt; objects are the keywords associated with properties available for inspection during the execution of BigFix Actions.

 # active count of &lt;action&gt; : integer